BalaDhinesh/elec-club_cord_self-project/Self project.md

 ## Feasibilty check:
-- From the document of ATtiny85, it is shown that this microcontroller can be operated between 2.7-5.5 volts.
-Hence power supply by two 3V coin cell battery is more than enough to operate.
+- From the document of ATtiny85 and LIS2DH12TR, it is shown that this device is good enough to supply with two coin cell batteries.

 ## Datasheets: